saishjagtap425-stack/global-fuel-price-analysis-powerbi/README.md

-# 🌍 Global Fuel Price Analysis Dashboard
+# 🌍 Global Fuel Price Analysis Report

 ## 📌 Project Overview

-The **Global Fuel Price Analysis Dashboard** is an interactive Power BI project designed to analyze fuel price trends across different countries and understand the economic and market factors influencing petrol prices.
+The **Global Fuel Price Analysis Report** is an interactive Power BI report designed to analyze fuel price trends across different countries and understand the economic and market factors influencing petrol prices.

-The dashboard combines historical fuel prices with macroeconomic indicators such as inflation, exchange rates, supply-demand dynamics, taxation, and global events to provide meaningful business insights.
+The report combines historical fuel prices with macroeconomic indicators such as inflation, exchange rates, supply-demand dynamics, taxation, and global events to provide meaningful business insights.

 ---